iterative/datachain/README.rst

 AI engineers build a metadata layer on top of unstructured files and analyze data using this layer.

+📂 **Raw Files Processing**
-📂 **Raw File Processing.** Process raw files (images, video, text, PDFs) directly from storage (S3, GCP, Azure, Local), version and update datasets.
+   Process raw files (images, video, text, PDFs) directly from storage (S3, GCP, Azure, Local), version and update datasets.

-🌟 **Metadata layer.** Build a metadata layer on top of files using structured sources like CSV, Parquet, and JSON files.
+🌟 **Metadata layer.**
+   Build a metadata layer on top of files using structured sources like CSV, Parquet, and JSON files.

-⭐ **Metadata enrichment.** Enhance the metadata layer with outputs from local ML model inferences and LLM calls.
+⭐ **Metadata enrichment.**
+   Enhance the metadata layer with outputs from local ML model inferences and LLM calls.

-🛠️ **Data Transformation.** Transform metadata using traditional methods like filtering, grouping, joining, and others.
+🛠️ **Data Transformation.**
+   Transform metadata using traditional methods like filtering, grouping, joining, and others.

-🐍 **User-friendly interface.** Operate efficiently with familiar Python objects and object fields, eliminating the need for SQL.
+🐍 **User-friendly interface.**
+   Operate efficiently with familiar Python objects and object fields, eliminating the need for SQL.

 .. code:: console